nashsclay/Compile_Coins_Scripts/README.md

 ```

 It MUST also be logged in as ROOT to avoid errors.
+(Currently updating to avoid root) If you are having errors for permissions still, that means that the github was not properly uploaded with correct executable permissions use sudo chmod 777 -R * to fix in the base coin directory.

 ```
 sudo su root